KaihuaTang/Generalized-Long-Tailed-Benchmarks.pytorch/README.md

 The top-1 accuracy is commonly adopted as the only metric in the conventional LT studies, yet, it cannot reveal the limitation of precision-accuracy trade-off.
 Therefore, in GLT classification, we report both **Accuracy** (#CorrectPredictions / #AllSamples), which is equal to Top-1 Recall in the class-wise balanced test sets, and **Precision** (1 / #Class * SUM over class (#CorrectPredictions / #SamplesPredictedAsThisClass)), to better evaluate the effectiveness of algorithms.

+## Notice

+To reproduce the reported experimental results, you need to remove momentum in SGD optimizer.
+When the deadline is approaching, I suddenly found that I forgot to add momentum into my SGD optimizer.
+Therefore, I have to just accept the setting of 0 momentum, but since all the methods are replemented under the same optimizer, our conclusions and analyses still hold.
+For the followers, you can decide whether to add momentum or not.

 ## Invariant Feature Learning

 To tackle the proposed GLT challenge, we introduce an Invariant Feature Learning method to deal with the attribute-wise bias at the feature level.
 It can be incorporated into the previous LT algorithms to achieve the GLT robustness.
 To better understand our algorithm, please see the framework and the pseudo code of our algorithm [(Link)](https://github.com/KaihuaTang/Generalized-Long-Tailed-Benchmarks.pytorch/blob/main/IFL.md)

 ## Conduct Training